PHPVibe/PHPVibe/README.md

 # PHPVibe - FREE, OPEN SOURCE VIDEO CMS
-## A full multimedia solution and it can be the perfect framework for your video, image or music website, or why not?
+## A full multimedia solution, it can be the perfect framework for your video, image, or music website, or why not?
 All in one!
+# Developer by Marius Patrascu with the help of many beautiful members of the Vibe community

 Repo for https://phpvibe.com/phpvibe/p1/